No. 56; December 2015

 Starting early is the best way for parents to prepare for their child's adolescence.
 The following are ways that parents can prepare themselves and their child for a smoother transition and greater success in achieving the tasks of adolescent development:

-- Providing a safe and loving home environment
+- Providing a stable, safe and loving home environment

 - Creating an atmosphere of honesty, mutual trust, and respect